-A few weeks on back on the blog, I wrote about compressors and the basics of using them in the studio.
+A few weeks back on the blog, I wrote about compressors and the basics of using them in the studio.
 We’re taking it a step further today by talking about a more advanced function of the compressor called parallel compression and some scenarios where the technique is most commonly used.

-Parallel compression uses a send and return setup similar to how you would send signal to an effects processor.
+Parallel compression uses a send and return setup similar to how you would send a signal to an effects processor.
 It is the combination of the dry signal mixed with a compressed version.
 In a parallel setup, you can use heavier compression to pull more depth out of the source signal.
 Since you still have the dry signal in the mix, you don’t hear as much direct compression.

 The art of parallel compression plays a large part in how modern mixes sound so full and loud.
 While some argue that it isn't necessarily a good thing, it’s not necessarily meant to be used for all genres of music.
 Compression crushes a lot of dynamics when overdone, but to make a song the loudest it can be without blowing up speakers, it needs to be heavily compressed.